 - Special Maps - Bake a number of special maps including AO, Curvature, Thickness, Vertex Colours and Colour ID.

 - Auto export (baked maps) – Automatically export baked maps to external files.

-- Auto export (mesh) – Automatically export your mesh to external files.
+- Auto export (mesh) – Automatically export your mesh to external files (FBX or GLTF).
 The mesh will have materials applied that refer to your exported bake images, making importing it into another application or service easy.

 - Batch baking and folder organisation – Export your bakes and mesh to custom folders (created where you blend file is saved), and with custom batch names (which are included in the file names).
 Bake a complex scene in stages with ease, and never accidentally overwrite your baked maps again!

 - No limits on materials - Your object can have as many different materials as you want.
 SimpleBake will process them all.